Excellent Politically-Incorrect College Advice

-As one with a great deal of experience in both attending and teaching at a wide variety of universities, I present here some very good advice in the form of several fool-proof rules which, if taken to heart and fully and uncompromisingly incorporated into your psyche of education, will help you graduate quickly, cheaply, and with a robust academic degree that will immediately get you a good job that will in the end lead to a good income and a satisfying life.
-Don't discount the value of these three simple things, as taking a long time to graduate, running up a lot of debt, and learning nothing as you cruise through school earning only C's in a quest to get a "crap degree" (see below) that won't get you a real job, will all put you a lifetime behind those who do it right.
-Indeed, how you deal with these things will determine if you live in a house instead of an apartment, have a long and secure retirement instead of living paycheck-to-paycheck and working until you drop, and become an active, independent, contributing member of society instead of a mere pathetically government-dependent, parasitic drone.
+As one with a great deal of experience in both attending and teaching at a wide variety of universities, I present here some very good advice in the form of several fool-proof rules which - if taken to heart and fully and uncompromisingly incorporated into one's psyche of education - will help you to graduate quickly, cheaply, and with a robust academic degree that will immediately get you a good job that will in the end lead to a good income and a satisfying life.
+Don't discount the value of these simple things, as taking a long time to graduate, running up a lot of debt, and learning nothing as you cruise through school earning only C's in a quest to get a "crap degree" (see below) that won't get you a real job, will all put you a lifetime behind those who do it right.
+Indeed, how you deal with these things will determine if you live in a house or an apartment, have a long and secure retirement or live paycheck-to-paycheck and work until you drop, and become an active, independent, contributing member of society or a mere pathetically government-dependent, parasitic drone.
 So, read, think, and learn from the following.
-And, please, humbly accept that no matter what you *think* of these suggestions and observations of mine, all of modern history proves that they are indeed generally correct.
+And, please, humbly accept that no matter what one *thinks* of these suggestions and observations of mine, all of modern history proves that they are indeed generally correct.

 I. Don't get a "crap" degree!